 The frontend

-A web application consists of the frontend and the backend.
+A web application can be split into two parts: the frontend and the backend.

-Most HTML elements have an opening tag and a closing tag.
+HTML elements are the building blocks of a webpage, consisting of an opening tag, content, and a closing tag.
 The name of the tag specifies the element type, and you can add additional information by assigning extra attributes.

-CSS is used to define the appearance of HTML elements.
-It is made of a selector and a set of style rules in key/value pairs.
-In the above example, CSS will select all <p> elements, and apply the style rule color: red;.
+CSS defines the appearance of HTML elements.
+It consists of a selector and a set of style rules in key/value pairs.

-Sometimes, you might want to add more interactivity to your webpage, such as a pop-up menu or an image that zooms in when clicked.
+Sometimes, you might need more interactivity for your webpage, such as a pop-up menu or an image that zooms in when clicked.
 That's where JavaScript shines.
 As a demonstration, the following example is a square that moves back and forth when the corresponding button is clicked.

 The backend

-The program can be written in many different languages, such as JavaScript, Python, PHP, Java, and more.
-For this course, we are going with JavaScript, as it is the only one that works in both the frontend and the backend.
+The backend program can be written in many different languages, such as JavaScript, Python, PHP, Java, and more.
+For this course, we are going to start with JavaScript, as it is the only one that works in both the frontend and the backend.

 In the future, we will add more chapters on other programming languages and frameworks, such as PHP (Laravel) and Python (Django).
 Make sure to subscribe to our newsletter so you don't miss any future updates.

-The architecture we demonstrated above isn't without its issues.
-For instance, because compiling the webpage will consume a lot of server resources, if your web application receives a large number of requests in a very short period of time, it might put too much pressure on the server.
+The architecture we discussed above isn't without its issues.
+For instance, since compiling the webpage will consume a lot of server resources, if your web application receives a large number of requests in a very short period of time, it might put too much pressure on the server.

 In recent years, a new type of web application has gained more popularity.
 It is called a single-page application (SPA).